lzty/vdem/README.md

-A framework for manage various of vulnerable driver providers.
+VDEM is a framework for manage various of vulnerable driver providers.
 Made by BinEvil

 # Features